-It is always great to have friends that have you back and care for your well-being too.
-I’m sure most of you have someone like that in your life.
+It is always great to have friends that have your back and care for your well-being too.
+I'm sure most of you have someone like that in your life.
 But did your friend ever get you a full-ride athletic scholarship at a prestigious university?
 Well, if you were best friends with DeMar DeRozan, you could have had a shot.

 DeMar DeRozan is one of the better shooting guards in the NBA and a pretty well-known star in the basketball world.
 But before he became a household name in the league, Demar was a high school phenom in the state of California.
 In 2008, DeMar was ranked the fifth-best player in the country and a lock to be a one-and-done NBA prospect.
 At that same time, DeMar had a close friendship with Romeo Miller, better known as rapper "Lil Romeo" and son of Percy Miller, the famous "Master P."

 The two didn't play in the same high school but were AAU teammates from an early age, with Romeo's father, Master P, coaching them.
 Playing together, DeMar and Romeo were a dangerous duo, nicknamed "The Transformers."

 DeRozan was heavily recruited in his junior year by basically all the programs in the country, while Romeo was falling off a bit and looking near the end of his basketball career days.
 Luckily for Romeo, his friendship with DeMar would save him.
 Demar got so used to playing and being around Romeo that he couldn't just leave him behind.

 While negotiating with the top colleges, Demar was represented by Master P, who, alongside being a rapper, had a sports agency.
 He presented USC with a clever deal, giving them DeMar DeRozan under the condition they give his son Romeo Miller a full-ride scholarship.
 Romeo was a good player, but nowhere near DeMar's level or D1 for that matter.